 However, when you have your first baby, it’s only natural to look around at other children the same age and compare what they can do with your child’s progress.

 Baby milestones are useful because they give you an idea of what to expect from your child and when, so you can prepare yourself and know what’s normal for your baby’s development.
 Child development stages also help you work out what kind of toys and books your baby will enjoy at different ages.
 They give you a general idea of what’s normal, too, so that if your baby seems to be developing at a much slower rate than other little ones, you can get them checked out.

 However, it’s important to remember that all babies develop at their own pace, so the fact that your child was an early or late crawler is no real indication of his or her intelligence.

 If your child reaches their very early baby milestones, like rolling over, and crawling, at a young age, then they’ll immediately take a huge leap forward in their development.

 This is because these skills open up a new world of experiences and opportunities – for example, moving towards things they want to play with.
-So for a while, it’ll seem that the early crawler is streets ahead of his peers, doing new and daring things while they sit and watch – but as soon as the others learn to crawl, they’ll take that same leap forward and will quickly catch up.
+So, for a while, it’ll seem that the early crawler is streets ahead of his peers, doing new and daring things while they sit and watch.
+However, as soon as the others learn to crawl, they’ll take that same leap forward and will quickly catch up.